-Learn how to make a shirt for your favorite reader with heat transfer vinyl, a heat press, and Cricut!
-An Easy DIY Craft Tutorial Idea.
+Make a shirt for your favorite reader with heat transfer vinyl, a heat press, and Cricut!
+Below is the complete Reading Shirt Tutorial.
 This is a sponsored post on behalf of Cricut.
 All opinions are my own because I love giving you helpful tutorials!

 My oldest daughter is a HUGE reader.
 She easily goes through several books a week and can even be reading multiple books at once!
 I'm not sure how she does it.